See Something, Say Something : The Art of Sarah Derat

 While viewing Sarah Derat's work- and reading what the art historian Anais Grateau has written about it- I felt compelled to pick up my paintbrush.
 A brilliant piece of music came on, “Turn Around” from the box version of The Corner Sessions by Miles Davis.
 I went to work while listening to jazz and old blues music and the above 12 x 18 inch painting is the result.
 It is entitled “Trapped Within the Maelstrom/ Shoelaces/ To Hell with Wretched Schopenhauer!!”

 You should know the someone I have known for years was recently found dead in his cell.
-Although many are sceptical of this, the official story is that he hung himself with a pair of shoelaces.
+Although many are skeptical of this, the official story is that he hung himself with a pair of shoelaces.
 This is the text I wrote on the back of the painting:

 “Listening to old Blues music and thinking of Antonio (Toni Tone) Williams who was just found dead in his cell... they said he hung himself with a pair of shoelaces.
 I have known far too many people who have committed suicide...alone in a cell... just like the wretched cell I am in now”